What are citation databases?

 CiteScore calculates the average number of citations received in a calendar year by all items published in that journal in the preceding three years.
 The calendar year to which a serial title’s issues are assigned is determined by their cover dates, and not the dates that the serial issues were made available online. more about CiteScore

 measures contextual citation impact by weighting citations based on the total number of citations in a subject field. more about SNIP

 measures the ratio of citations per article published in the journal. more about IPP

 indicates how the number of citations received by an entity’s publications compares with the average number of citations received by all other similar publications in the data universe: how do the citations received by this entity’s publications compare with the world average?

 Resource: SciVal Metrics Guidebook

-SciVal is based on output and usage data from Scopus, and the usage data from Scopus and ScienceDirect are updated monthly.
+SciVal is based on output and usage data from Scopus and ScienceDirect.